DevMarkson/DevMarkson/README.md

 ### About Me😎

-* 🧠  I'm a self-taught software Engineer with a deep passion for coding and an avid interest in chess.
+* 🧠  I started out as a self-taught software Engineer with a deep passion for coding and an avid interest in chess.
-* 🧠  In addition to my studies in Computer Science at the University of Ibadan, I have an associate degree in software engineering at ALX Africa.
+* 🧠  In addition, besides my Computer Science studies at the University of Ibadan, I have an associate degree in software engineering at ALX Africa.
 * ✉️  You can contact me at [marksonfrosh@gmail.com](mailto:marksonfrosh@gmail.com)
 * 🤝  If you're looking for a motivated collaborator to join your team, I'm happy to contribute my skills in HTML, CSS, JavaScript, React, Node.js, and Python (specifically, the Django framework).
 I believe in building robust, user-friendly applications that can solve real-world problems.
 ------------------------------------------------------------------------------------